 How Meditation Differs From Prayer

-For starters, typical forms of prayer are ego-based and created by the mind.
-For example, the act of asking the Divine for guidance or assistance with the hope of receiving an answer or action by someone or something other than ourselves is more prayer related.
+For starters, typical forms of prayer are ego-based and created by mind.
+For example, act of asking the Divine for guidance or assistance with hope of receiving an answer or action by someone or something other than ourselves is more prayer related.

 Do You Know the Difference Between Meditation and Contemplation?

 For many years, the terms meditation and contemplation were used almost synonymously.
-But it’s important to understand that while contemplation is a train of thought about something, meditation is training the mind to rest in a specific focus that can ultimately lead to a connection to the source of consciousness itself.
+But it’s important to understand that while contemplation is a train of thought about something, meditation is training mind to rest in a specific focus that can ultimately lead to a connection to the source of consciousness itself.
+The Importance of Meditation brings wellness to life.

 Keep in mind, the practice of contemplation can assist in making big life decisions or throughout the day, as you wrestle with habits of behavior and thought.